tronprotocol/wallet-cli/README.md

 ### ListShieldedTRC20Note type

-List the note scanned by the local cache address.
+List the note scanned by the local cache address, and the `Scaling Factor`.

 type
 > Shows the type of note.
 If the variable is omitted or set to 0, it shows all unspent notes; For other values, it shows all the notes, including spent notes and unspent notes.